ngkk00/xDigital/README.md

 NOTE: Any existing postgresql service on the host machine must be stop as docker postgresql will run the same port

 ## Features
+- The backend swagger file can be found in http://localhost:3001/api-docs/

 - The database is pre-populated with the data below:

     | Developer | Skills             |